 The Instant Pot is a “third-generation” pressure cooker designed by a Canadian company called Double Insight (or the Instant Pot Company) and manufactured in China.
 Selling for around $100, the electronically-programmable cooker rocketed to prominence in 2016.
 Today, the Instant Pot is America’s bestselling electric pressure cooker.

 According to Double Insight, the Instant Pot can do just about anything.
 Alongside being a pressure cooker, the machine doubles as a rice cooker, steamer, slow cooker and even a yogurt maker.
 That’s why the Instant Pot Company calls its product a “Smart” cooker, not a pressure cooker.
 Even more surprising, the Instant Pot became a commercial hit almost solely through word-of-mouth.

 Reports of the Instant Pot’s “life-changing magic” spread quickly.
 Satisfied customers refer to themselves as members of a “cult,” Salon says, competing to see how many kitchen appliances they can replace by using just their Instant Pot.
-Double Insight doesn’t market the product on TV, unlike the “As Seen On TV” Power Pressure Cooker XL.
+Double Insight doesn’t market the product on TV.
 And while the pressure cooker is available at major retailers like Wal-Mart and Target, most of the Instant Pot Company’s sales actually come from Amazon, NPR reports.

 How Did Instant Pot Capture The Cooker Market?

 The Instant Pot’s secret?
 It was designed by scientists, not chefs.

 To improve on previous pressure cooker designs, the Canadian company focused on overhauling the technology used in traditional models.
 The machine’s microprocessor and temperature and pressure sensors are state-of-the-art, allowing the Instant Pot to speed up cook times, while using around 70% less energy than normal pressure cookers.